erivello/sf2-vagrant/README.md

 Drop your Symfony 2 app into the `mydir/project` directory.
 Apache will use `mydir/project/web` as the web root.

 The app is now accessible from your host system at [http://33.33.33.100](http://33.33.33.100).

+If you prefer a clean URL, you might want to map `33.33.33.100` to a local domain of your choice in your hosts file.
+This is entirely optional.

 ### MySQL